CTCMS-UQ/dofulator/doc/usage.md

 See the [tests](tests/frontend) directory for example input (`.xyz`) and output (`.dof`) files, or run `dof --help` for more information.

+Note, the `dof` program was designed mainly for testing purposes.
+It's likely that the MDAnalysis plugins are more useful, since they enable much broader filetype compatibility.

 ## C